 What are business skills?

-Business skills are the many and varied talents we utilise to build, organise, promote, grow and manage a business or organisation.
+Business skills are the many and varied talents we utilise to build, organise, promote, grow and oversee an organisation.

 Soft business skills include leadership, creativity, problem solving, effective corporate communications, critical thinking, time management, presenting, decision making and more.

-In terms of hard skills, a business role requires knowledge of analytics and mathematics as well as computer skills and experience with widely-used business software programs such as Excel, and social media tools.
+In terms of hard skills, some roles require knowledge of analytics and mathematics as well as computer skills and experience with widely-used software programs such as Excel, and social media tools.

 In the modern agile workplace, which sees many of us working from home and other remote locations, skills in the use of messaging, collaboration and video conferencing are also becoming critical.